Selby

 AreaSearch analysis places Selby well above average for employment performance across multiple indicators

-Employment opportunities locally appear limited based on Census data comparison of working population and resident population.
-Between September 2024 and September 2025, employment increased by 1.3%, while the labour force grew by 1.1%, reducing the unemployment rate by 0.1 percentage points.
-In contrast, Greater Melbourne saw employment rise by 3.0% and unemployment increase by 0.3 percentage points over the same period.
-Statewide in Victoria as of 25-Nov-25, employment grew by 1.13% year-on-year, with an unemployment rate of 4.7%.
-Nationally, employment growth was 0.14%, and the unemployment rate was 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% expansion over five years and 13.7% over ten years.
-Applying these projections to Selby's industry mix suggests local employment should increase by approximately 6.4% over five years and 13.2% over ten years, assuming constant population growth.
+Employment opportunities appear limited locally, indicated by the working population vs resident population count.
+Between September 2024 and September 2025, employment increased by 1.3%, labour force by 1.0%, reducing the unemployment rate by 0.2 percentage points (AreaSearch analysis of SALM and ABS data).
+In contrast, Greater Melbourne saw employment rise by 3.0%, labour force grow by 3.3%, and unemployment increase by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Selby's industry mix suggests local employment should grow by 6.4% over five years and 13.2% over ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment